 - 1 medium yellow onion, cut in half, and sliced thin

 - 8 oz (200 gm) tender stem broccoli (broccolini/Bimi)

 - 2 cups sliced mushrooms (10 oz./300 gms.)

 - 2 medium carrots chopped

-- Rice or rice noodles to accompany
+- Rice or rice noodles

-Timing tip: You’ll need 15 minutes of cooking time, so consider when you need to start your rice or noodles (if using).
+Cooking tip: You’ll need 15 minutes of cooking time, so consider when you need to start your rice or noodles (if using).

 - Add the broth and allow the vegetables to cook for another 5 minutes until they are a bit softer.

-Keywords: veggie Thai red curry
+Keywords: vegan Thai red curry